ckatieng/katie-ng-nomnomnotes-server/README.md

 DB_LOCAL_PASSWORD=
 ```

 Generate your own Google Maps API key.
-The link below gives detailed instructions on how to do this.
-You will need to sign up for an account on Google Cloud Platform, create a billing account, setup a new project, attach the billing account to the project, and then generate an API key.
 Google offers a free credit of $300 for all new users of Google Cloud Platform and will not autocharge after the free trial ends.
 Once you have an API key, enter it into the .env file.
+The link below gives detailed instructions on how to do this.

 [Getting Started with Google Maps Platform](https://developers.google.com/maps/get-started)

+You will need to: <br>
+1. Sign up for an account on Google Cloud Platform
+2. Create a billing account
+3. Setup a new project
+4. Attach the billing account to the project
+5. Then, generate an API key

 Run database migration: